stevie1mat/Join-Events/README.md

 # <img src="https://github.com/stevie1mat/Social-Network-UI-Made-In-Flutter/blob/main/images/logo.png" width="35"> Join Events- Events App In Flutter

- Social Network UI Made In Flutter for Android & iOS.
+ Join Events- Events App In Flutter For iOS & Android

  Star⭐ the repo if you like what you see😉.